- Price based on a group of 6 - 9 persons

-After breakfast we drive to Parwanoo.
+After breakfast, we drive to Parwanoo.
 Just a couple of decades ago, this was a sleepy little village but today is a pulsating industrial town.
 Upon arrival in Parwanoo, transfer from the base to the top of the mountain by cable car.
 Lunch at Moksha Spa & Resort.

 Day 7: Amritsar

-This morning you’ll explore the spiritual centre of the Sikh religion, - the Golden Temple.
+This morning you’ll explore the spiritual center of the Sikh religion, - the Golden Temple.
 This is one of the most spiritual locations and includes the Divine Temple and the Pool of Nectar.
 The temple kitchen provides amazing meals every day.
 You’ll then also visit Jallianwala Bagh, the site of an infamous massacre that took place in 1919.
 Visitors to the Golden Temple must remove their shoes, wash their feet and cover their heads with a scarf.

-In the late afternoon you will travel to Wagah border, where India meets Pakistan, to watch the Flag ceremony, also known as the ‘beating the retreat’ ceremony.
+In the late afternoon, you will travel to Wagah border, where India meets Pakistan, to watch the Flag ceremony, also known as the ‘beating the retreat’ ceremony.
 Every day of the year at sunset, the soldiers of both India and Pakistan lower their respective flags in unison.

 Amritsar to Delhi by train